 Areas of Expertise, Research, Writing, and Teaching:

-Evangelism, church growth, congregational formation, Africana theology / Black theology, hip-hop culture, photography and visual storytelling
+Evangelism, church growth, congregational formation, Africana theology / Black theology, hip-hop culture and visual storytelling

 He has been married to Dr. Vanessa C. Watkins since June 21, 1982 and they have three adult children.